-Apartment amenities have long been the primary reason residents sign and renew their lease.
-And while 2020 may have changed multifamily in the short term, residents will continue to seek apartment buildings with the best amenities.
-But how do you know which amenities are worth the investment?
+Apartment amenities have long been the primary reason residents sign and renew their leases.
+Residents will always seek apartment buildings with the best amenities.
+But how do you know which ones are worth the investment?

-In this guide, we’ll explore the amenities residents actually want, and how those amenities can help you retain residents.
-We’ll also cover the role of technology as a modern amenity in apartments.
+In this guide, we’ll explore the apartment building amenities residents actually want, and how they can help you retain residents.
+We’ll also cover how to choose the right ones for your unique building, as well as the role of technology as a modern amenity in apartments.

 - What are apartment amenities?